-In this connection, I would like to bring to your attention information I have received concerning the adverse human rights impacts that may be caused by the intended demolition of the Brunaupark housing complex in Zürich, owned by the Credit Suisse Pension Fund, which has reportedly been planned without transparency or consultation with affected residents, and which is to lead to their eviction from their homes, without any offer for adequate compensation or proximate relocation.
+In this connection, I would like to bring to the attention of your Excellency's Government information I have received concerning the intended demolition of the Brunaupark housing complex in Zürich, owned by the Credit Suisse Pension Fund, which has reportedly been planned without transparency or consultation with affected residents, and which is to lead to their eviction from their homes, without any offer for adequate compensation or proximate relocation.
 I am also concerned about similar threats to the affordability of housing for tenants living in housing units owned by a Credit Suisse real estate investment fund in Schorenweg in Bale.